 In addition, Dr. Ambardar is a practitioner of Kundalini Yoga and Meditation and blends Eastern and Western treatment philosophies in her psychiatry practice.
-She has traveled to India on numerous occasions; during her last trip in 2011, she spent almost 3 months exploring the country, learning about Eastern spirituality and holistic medicine.
+She has traveled to India on many occasions; during her last trip in 2011, she spent almost 3 months exploring the country, learning about Eastern spirituality and holistic medicine.
 One of Dr. Ambardar’s most memorable experiences in India was spending time in the northern Indian city of Dharamsala, home of the Dalai Lama, where she studied Hinduism and Tibetan Buddhism.